Nick LaLota: 2022

 LaLota ran for the United States House of Representatives in the first congressional district of New York to succeed Lee Zeldin, who ran for governor of New York.
 He won the general election on November 8 by defeating the Democratic nominee Bridget Fleming.

 On December 27, 2022, LaLota became one of the first Republicans to call for a full House Ethics Committee investigation into the false claims made by his fellow Long Island Republican, representative-elect George Santos.
 "New Yorkers deserve the truth and House Republicans deserve an opportunity to govern without this distraction", LaLota said.
 On March 7, 2024, during President Joe Biden's State of the Union address, Santos posted on social media that he planned to run against LaLota in the 2024 Republican primary.

 2024

 LaLota sought reelection in 2024.
 He defeated Democratic nominee John Avlon.

 Tenure

 LaLota was sworn in on January 7, 2023.
+During his tenure he has been described as a moderate Republican.

+In 2023, LaLota was one of 18 Republicans who voted against Jim Jordan's nomination for Speaker of the House all three times.

-LaLota was one of six Republicans to sign a bipartisan letter spearheaded by centrist House Representatives in which they pledged to respect the results of the 2024 presidential election.
+In September 2024, LaLota was one of six Republicans to sign a bipartisan letter spearheaded by centrist House Representatives in which they pledged to respect the results of the 2024 presidential election.

+Political positions

+Immigration

+In 2026, LaLota was a cosponsor of the DIGNIDAD Act, which proposes a pathway to legal status for up to 12 million illegal immigrants, paired with stricter border enforcement and mandatory work and restitution requirements.

+LGBT rights

+In 2026, LaLota publicly expressed opposition to banning same-sex marriage, repeal the Respect for Marriage Act, or otherwise undermine the Obergefell v.
+Hodges Supreme Court ruling, saying, "If government is going to be in the marriage business, it cannot discriminate based upon any of the protected classes, including sexual orientation."

+Surveillance

+In January 2026, LaLota was one of 57 Republicans who voted against blocking funding for federally driven “kill switch” vehicle technology, allowing regulators to move forward with systems that could monitor drivers and intervene in vehicle operation.